 I had heard of people vaping but it all seemed weird to me.

 “You can smoke that like a cigarette and nothing’s burning or making ashes?”

 “Yea.
 You can charge it on your laptop, and you have these little pods you stick into it.
-They have different flavors and there’s nothing burning, no ashes, no smell, no real smoke, no carbon monoxide.
+They have different flavors and nothing is burning, no ashes, no smell, no real smoke, no carbon monoxide.
 It’s awesome.
 I love it.”

 “Is there nicotine in that thing?”